olets/griid/README.md

 griid supports [three grid types](https://github.com/olets/griid#markup-for-griids-three-grid-types): full-width single-row grids with cells of equal width and height; multi-row grids with a specified number of equal-width columns; and multi-row grids with fraction-of-the-grid-width cell widths specified per-cell.
 In the latter two cases, you can control the horizontal alignment of orphan cells (cells in non-full last rows), the space between all cells, and various other [parameters](https://github.com/olets/griid#griid-default-settings).
 Grids are infininely nestable.
 And griid comes with mixin LESS functions that make it easy to change a grid's layout on the fly (e.g. in media queries)!

-Until [built](https://github.com/olets/griid#typical-usage), the griid LESS adds absolutely nothing to your compiled CSS -- include it in your default setup, and don't worry about adding bloat if you don't use it.
+By default, griid LESS is fully built when included.
+If you don't want this, simply comment out line 1 of griid.less.
+If you do that, the griid LESS adds absolutely nothing to your compiled CSS until [built](https://github.com/olets/griid#typical-usage)-- include it in your default setup, and don't worry about adding bloat if you don't use it.
 In addition, all of griid's features are compartmentalized -- by [customizing your build](https://github.com/olets/griid#customizing-your-griid-installation), you can make sure that only the styles you need actually make it into your stylesheet.

 Check out [the full suite of things griid can do](https://cdn.rawgit.com/olets/griid/bcb6ef678f7501d5d4304aee04e2493effc8aeca/tests/griid-tests.html)